 Wait 24 hours after creating your Central Piedmont login and then activate your Central Piedmont email address.
 Central Piedmont provides an official student email account to every student.
 Your Central Piedmont login is also your Central Piedmont email.
 This Central Piedmont email is our official means of communicating with students, the Cashiering Office, instructors, advisors, and for campus alerts.
 Check your Central Piedmont student email every day.

 6. Take Central Piedmont Placement Tests (All Students)

-For the College Transfer Pathways and some additional courses in the Career and Technical Pathways, students must demonstrate college readiness on an assessment or placement tests in order to register for classes.
-For those of you that do not meet the minimum qualifications on a test you have already taken, you will need the Central Piedmont Placement test.
+If you do not have a 2.8 GPA and you do not meet the minimum qualifications on a test you have already taken, you will need the Central Piedmont Placement test.
 Students can take the test by appointment only on any of our six campuses at no charge.
 Students are encouraged to review the practice test on the website to study and prepare for the test.

 7. Submit Required Paperwork (Non-CMS Students)